Detecting Social Media Manipulation in Low-Resource Languages: Methodology

-\paragraph{BERT contextual embeddings.} Traditional word embeddings, while very efficient to compute and use, lack context.
-In reality, words exhibit polysemy whereby they can have different meanings based on how they are used in a larger context.
+\paragraph{BERT contextual embeddings.} Traditional word embeddings, while very efficient to compute and use, lack of context.
+As words exhibit polysemy, they can have different meanings based on the context in which they are used.
 An example is the word `bank', which can either mean a financial institution or the land alongside a river or lake.
-Recently, there has been a significant interest in the use of contextual word embedding models such as ELMo (Embeddings from Language Models) \cite{peters2018deep} and BERT (Bidirectional Encoder Representations from Transformers) \cite{devlin2018bert} that are learned by a class of deep neural network models called transformers.
-The final layers of these models have been shown to effectively capture a high degree of semantic knowledge in input text, that can subsequently be used for downstream or auxiliary tasks.
+Recently, there has been a significant interest in the use of contextual word embedding models such as ELMo (Embeddings from Language Models) \cite{peters2018deep} and BERT (Bidirectional Encoder Representations from Transformers) \cite{devlin2018bert}, which are trained by a class of deep neural network models called \emph{transformers}.
+The final layers of these models have been shown to effectively capture a high degree of semantic knowledge from the input text, which can subsequently be used for downstream or auxiliary tasks.
 For our work, we use the contextualized word representations produced by the multilingual variant of the BERT model, which has been pre-trained on 104 languages using their respective \textit{Wikipedia}s as corpora.
 We extract the features generated by the final layer of BERT and train a softmax layer on top for our binary classification task.